rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 While we are evaluating AppInsights and AppDynamics at enterprise level, I can't can't wait before something gets signed.
 We got to do something as our services grows every sprint.
 We are moving to ELK.

 ### II.
 Objectives
 The purpose of this entry is to give you a defintive guide in setting up your Elasticsearch+Logstach+KIbana (ELK) stack on an on-premise servers including my preferred open source plugins and management tools.
-The guide will not cover securing your nodes and using commercial tools like x-pack, sematext as I think they deserve a entry.
+The guide will not cover securing your nodes and using commercial tools like x-pack, sematext as I think they deserve another entry.

 In summary, we will:
 1. Setup ELK stack
 2. Setup plugins and management tools

+	- Elasticsearch Head
+	- Elasticsearch HQ
+	- Curator

-3. Integrate with .NET service
+3. Dry-run with demo .NET application/service
 4. Backup log data
 5. Clean-up old log data
 6. Recommend further reading